 This one is a lifesaver from multiple angles.
 For one, many large cities have multiple airports that serve them, and not everyone is familiar with each one.
 Searching all of them at once is mostly automatic on Google Flights.

-The easiest thing to do is just enter the city name into the search bar rather than the airport.
-But even if you don’t do this, Google Flights will suggest flying to somewhere nearby if it knows there’s a better price there.
+The easiest thing to do is to enter the city name into the search bar rather than the airport.
+But even if you don’t do this, Google Flights will suggest flying somewhere nearby if it knows there’s a better price.
 However, my favorite method is to use a city code – LON searches not one, not two, but six airports in the London area.
 Most big cities have one.

 To do this, just click the little plus symbol in the search box and type another airport or city.
 It’s a great strategy if you’re planning a multi-destination trip somewhere like Europe or Hawaii and aren’t picky about the order.